 The Health Equity Learning Series (HELS) is an educational program of The Colorado Trust.
 HELS aims to increase knowledge and awareness of health equity through presentations from experts discussing factors that increase disparities and solutions that advance health equity.
-This year, The Colorado Trust has contracted Transformative Alliances LLC to provide facilitation to the 2016-2017 HELS grantee communities.
-Facilitators will lead participants through a conversation on the health equity topic presented by the speaker, and help the communities learn about and discuss issues, barriers to progress, and solutions for their specific communities.
-Below are the Transformative Alliances LLC facilitators:
+The Colorado Trust has contracted with Transformative Alliances LLC to provide facilitation to and lead an intensive health equity leadership track for the 2017-2018 HELS grantee communities.
+Below is the Transformative Alliances LLC team:

 Dara is the founder and President of Transformative Alliances LLC.
-She has formally worked as an anti-oppression and equity consultant for eight (8) years, and has guided trainings, discussion groups, and other anti-oppression activities for fourteen (14) years.
-She has designed and conducted well over 100 workshops for over 80 organizations, facilitated anti-oppression planning sessions, provided executive and group coaching, facilitated caucuses/ discussion groups, conducted assessments and evaluations, developed tailored and specialized curricula, and earned her certificate in mediation.
+She has formally worked as an anti-oppression and equity consultant for ten (10) years, and has guided trainings, discussion groups, and other anti-oppression activities for sixteen (16) years.
+She has designed and conducted more than 200 workshops for over 100 organizations, facilitated anti-oppression planning sessions, provided executive and group coaching, facilitated caucuses/ discussion groups, conducted assessments and evaluations, developed tailored and specialized curricula, and earned her certificate in mediation.
 Dara’s work has encompassed both continuing and short-term projects, customized to suit each organization, and is specifically trained in Theater of the Oppressed and Community Counseling techniques.

 Joy is the founder and principal of Connected Realities, LLC.
-She has 17 years experience as a passionate and effective community planner conducting collaborative planning processes with federal, state, and local partners.
-Joy is an experienced facilitator, mediator, trainer, and collaboration expert.
-Joy’s commitment is to inspire people to find and use their inner power, potential and passion to make positive changes in their lives, and help them translate that individual power into collective action through collaboration.
+She has 19 years experience as a passionate and effective community planner and collaboration specialist with a focus on effective communication and conflict transformation.
+Joy is an experienced facilitator, mediator, and trainer who assists nonprofit organizations, businesses, local governments, and other groups.
+Joy’s commitment is to help people find and use their inner power, potential, and passion to make positive changes in their lives, and help people translate individual power into collective action through collaboration.
 Her passion is about bringing people together to hear and understand each other and to work together to create solutions that last.
-Joy helps facilitate a shift in the process by which people have conversations about complex issues and brings the skills of collaboration, shared understanding, respectful dialogue, and cooperation to decision-making for successful outcomes.
+Joy employs the skills of radical listening, shared understanding, and respectful dialogue to facilitate a shift in the process by which people have conversations about complex issues.